GitHub-WeiChiang/Main/LLMQuickStartGuide/README.md

     docker exec -it ollama ollama run llama3:8b
     ```
-    * ### Note: To execute basic commands targeting the Ollama container running in Docker, need to prepend it with the prefix ```docker exec -it ollama ...``` ("..." stands for Basic commands for Ollama).
+    * ### Note: To execute basic commands targeting the Ollama container running in Docker, need to prepend it with the prefix ```docker exec -it ollama ...``` ("..." stands for basic commands of Ollama).
 * ### MaxKB Quick Start
     ```
     docker run -d --name=maxkb -p 8080:8080 -v ~/.maxkb:/var/lib/postgresql/data 1panel/maxkb